Skip to content

 How do I know it works?

-Run /init in Claude Code or wenlan doctor from the terminal.
+Run /setup in Claude Code or wenlan doctor from the terminal.
 Then capture one small durable fact and recall it from the client you plan to use.

-If daemon health passes and a capture/recall round trip works, Wenlan is connected to the local memory layer.
+If daemon health passes and a capture/recall round trip works, the client is connected to the same Wenlan daemon.

 Next